rethinkdb/rethinkdb-rs/2-query-language/changefeeds.md

 terminate &mdash; when you iterate through all the elements, the cursor blocks until more elements are available.

-Every time you insert, update, or delete a document in a table, a change document will be posted to relevant changefeeds.
-For example, if you insert a user `{ 'id': 1, 'name': 'Slava', 'age': 31}` into the `users` table, RethinkDB will post the following document into the feeds subscribed to `users`:
+Every time you insert, update, or delete a document in a table, an object describing the change will be added to relevant changefeeds.
+For example, if you insert a user `{ 'id': 1, 'name':
+'Slava', 'age': 31 }` into the `users` table, RethinkDB will post the following document into the feeds subscribed to `users`:

 ```python
 {